val329/adoptme/README.md

 # adoptme
-API project with cat data pulled from thecatapi.com
+The app uses cat data from thecatapi.com